MiningMarsh/steamos-extensions/README.md

 ### Unit Files

-The loader, in addition to persistence, also ensures that services from other extensions are enabled and loaded.
-This is the advantage of `steamos-extension-loader`, as `systemd-sysext` provides no equivalent mechanism (at least as far as this author was able to determine; *please* correct me if I have overlooked anything here).
+`steamos-extension-loader.service`, in addition to helping with persistence, also ensures that services from other extensions are enabled and loaded.
+This is the advantage of `steamos-extension-loader.service`, as `systemd-sysext.service` provides no equivalent mechanism (at least as far as this author was able to determine; *please* correct me if I have overlooked anything here).

 The algorithm it uses to enable units is very straightforward: